jsai2001/Common-PDFs/Rayputa Robotics Round 2/RapyutaRoboticsSRERound/SRE.md

 - **Think Out Loud**: Interviewers often want to hear your reasoning process, not just the solution.
 - **Edge Cases**: Be prepared to discuss what you’d do if initial fixes fail or if data is unavailable.

-These questions test your ability to think critically and act decisively under pressure—key traits for an SRE.
-Let me know if you’d like to practice answering any of these with a mock scenario!

 ---

-Below is an extensive list of on-call/live interview coding and troubleshooting questions specific to AWS Cloud, focusing solely on AWS CLI commands and Terraform (no Boto3 or Python scripting included).
-These questions are tailored for a DevOps SRE/SME role and test your ability to manage AWS infrastructure and troubleshoot issues in real-time scenarios.

 ---